cdnninja/pyvesync/README.md

 If you are currently using the library and wish to upgrade, please test you devices and create an issue with any bugs or feedback.
 This is a simple helper script to assist with testing: [testing_scripts](https://github.com/webdjoe/pyvesync/tree/dev-2.0/testing_scripts)

+If you do not wish to upgrade, please pin your version to 2.1.18.
+The v2 release will not receive any updates or bug fixes.

 ## Installation

 Install the latest version from pip: